MaanooAk/DownloaderM/README.md

 While one thread downloads data to one buffer, another thread writes data to the disk from an other buffer.

 ### Recovery
-When the downloading is stoped or interrupted a recovery file (`.dmrecovery`) is created.
-It can be used to resume the donwload even after the termination of the program.
+When the downloading is stopped or interrupted a recovery file (`.dmrecovery`) is created.
+It can be used to resume the download even after the termination of the program.
 On the successful download the recovery file is deleted.

 ## Interface
-* Pause/Resume/Cancel donwloading
+* Pause/Resume/Cancel downloading
 * Progress bars for each connection
 * Settings menu